 The Baillie--Schmelzer Algorithm described in~\cite{BaillieSchmelzer08} has been fully implemented in the Mathematica language and is freely available from the Wolfram Library Archive~\cite{BaillieSchmelzerWolframLibrary}.
 This is useful for fine-tuning pruned results but inefficient for larger searches because the Baillie--Schmelzer Algorithm is somewhat time-intensive.

-As a complement to the Mathematica implementation of the Baillie--Schmelzer algorithm, the author wrote a family of search algorithms using the C++ language.
+As a complement to the Mathematica implementation of the Baillie--Schmelzer algorithm, the author wrote a family of search programs in C++.
 The core algorithm is a branch-and-bound depth-first search through the subsets of $[0,b-2]$ which are $k$-free mod $b$.
 More specifically, states are stored as pairs $(S,T)$, in which $S$ is a $k$-free set mod $b$ and $T$ is the set of possible extensions to $S$:

 An upper bound for the branch rooted at $(S,T)$ is then $\mathcal{H}(\mathcal{K}(S \cup T,b)+1)$.